 After a traditional church wedding service with reading and hymns the couple made their vows, exchanged rings and were married.
 Outside the couple’s French bulldog Huxley waited for them to come out of the church as husband and wife.
 The church emptied and the newly-weds walked down the road with all of their guest following.
 It was just a short distance to reach Georgina’s parent’s house.

 Country Wedding Garden Marque Reception

 Inside the house the guests were welcomed in a receiving line by the new Mrs and Mrs Suttle and their families.
 Once into the garden they were treated to music from the Kibworth Brass Band while they enjoyed a drinks reception on the lawn.

 With everyone in the sunlit garden we gathered them together to shower the bride and groom with confetti as they too entered the garden.

 Wedding breakfast was announced and every one had taken there seats it was time for the speeches.
 The father of the bride started off the laughter and tears followed by the groom and finally his best man.
 The mouth watering wedding breakfast was supplied by Thomas The Caterer and enjoyed in the shelter from the sun by the light and airy marque.

 We stole the bride and groom away to a wooded area at the bottom of the garden for some couple photographs.
-We were soon joined by the excited bridesmaids and groomsmen.
+The excited bridesmaids and groomsmen were all soon keen to join in the country wedding photographs.
 It was then back to the marquee to cut the cake.
 A three tired creation from Gardeners Cakery, the top tier bore a ‘Mr and Mrs Suttle’ gold lettering topper.